 - The automobile was a commercial vehicle, and the open containers were out of reach from the driver.

-It is not a defense that the defendant was just carrying the container without drinking from it.
+It is not a defense that you were just carrying the container without drinking from it.
 Merely possessing an open container under the wrong circumstances is a crime.18

-An open alcohol container conviction may be sealed one year after the case ends.19 But if the charge gets dismissed, the record may be sealed right away.20 Learn how to seal criminal records in Nevada.
+An open alcohol container conviction may be sealed one year after the case ends.19 Though if the charge gets dismissed, the record may be sealed right away.20 Learn how to seal criminal records in Nevada.

 8. What about open containers of marijuana?

-Nevada law permits possession of recreational marijuana of up to one ounce, but only in private residences.
+Nevada law permits possession of recreational marijuana of up to two-and-a-half ounces, but only in private residences and licensed consumption lounges.
 Consuming marijuana in a public – including in a vehicle – is a misdemeanor carrying a $600 fine.21

 Drivers leaving a retail marijuana dispensary are advised to store their marijuana in a sealed bag locked away in the trunk or glove compartment.

 10. What if I get into a car accident while having an open container?

-Nevada police who see an open container in any vehicle involved in a collision will likely suspect that the driver was under the influence.
-Depending on the case, the driver may be subject to field sobriety tests.
-DUI is typically a misdemeanor, but it can be prosecuted as a felony if someone gets seriously injured or killed.
+Nevada police who see an open container in your vehicle will likely suspect that you are under the influence.
+DUI is typically a misdemeanor, but it can be prosecuted as a felony carrying hefty prison time if someone gets seriously injured, disabled or killed.
 Learn more about Nevada DUI penalties, including driver’s license revocations.